Forced interactions¶

 m.set_forced_first_interaction(True, algorithm='baes16', baes16_xi=0.3)

-is the parameter described above.
+where baes16_xi is the \xi parameter described above.